ESLint

 yarn

-npx extension@latest create my-extension --template=new-eslint
+npx extension@latest create my-extension --template=new-config-eslint

 npm